-Professor Anthony Elliott is Dean of External Engagement at the University of South Australia, where he also holds the posts of Director of the Hawke EU Centre and Research Professor of Sociology.
-In 2016, Professor Elliott was awarded an Australian Research Council Major Grant for research on robotics, artificial intelligence and the future of employment.
-Professor Elliott is a prominent social theorist, sociologist and public intellectual.
-He is the author and editor of some 40 books, which have been translated or are forthcoming in a dozen languages.
+Anthony Elliott is Dean of External Engagement at the University of South Australia, where he also holds the posts of Director of the Hawke EU Centre and Research Professor of Sociology.
+In 2016, Anthony was awarded an Australian Research Council Major Grant for research on robotics, artificial intelligence and the future of employment.
+He is a prominent social theorist, sociologist and public intellectual, and the author and editor of some 40 books, which have been translated or are forthcoming in a dozen languages.

 Director, Integrated City Planning, Arup

 Alejandro Gutiérrez recently re-joined Arup as a Director of the Integrated City Planning Team at Arup in London.
 Prior to this he was the Executive Director of CREO Antofagasta, a public-private initiative to develop and implement a strategic urban plan for the Antofagasta, the mining capital of Chile, and Executive President of Construye 2025, a government led public-private initiative to improve environmental sustainability and productivity across the construction industry in Chile.
 He is an expert on sustainability and urban development and his strengths include integrated design and leadership; understanding of clients drivers and stakeholder engagement, management of large teams of professionals to develop complex projects on time and on budget; strong commercial awareness and experience; and strong international network of companies, institutions and individuals.
 He has been speaker and invited lecturer at a number of institutions including London School of Economics, Said Business School – Oxford University, Architectural Association-UK, Royal Institute of British Architects, UCL Bartlett School of Architecture, Imperial College London.